rich-p-rich/fizzbuzz-p2/README.md

 ### Coding help:

-I used a lot of resources to help me complete this game.
+I used many resources to help me complete this game.
 Some of the main ones were:

 - Toggle show / hide gameplay:
 https://stackoverflow.com/questions/63456745/why-wont-my-toggle-menu-function-work-for-a-div-instead-of-a-button-fixed